 Writing for the Criminal Justice Professionals is published by Springer (2017).
 She peer reviews journal articles for the

 Dr. Harrison continues to offer undergraduate and graduate students an international service learning course during pre-spring terms.
 The most recent project focused on the issue of food security through sustainable gardening and hydroponics with children and staff at an orphanage/school in Conocoto, Ecuador where children’s parents are often incarcerated from policies related to drug trafficking, use, and domestic violence.
 She has presented research on these projects at the International Technology, Development and Innovation Conference in Valencia, Spain in 2016 and 2017 and has published research on incarcerated women in Ecuador in the journal

 Dr. Harrison currently serves as the Director of the Justice Studies Program.
 She teaches courses in criminal justice and sociology.

-Service learning course in Ecuador during the pre-spring term - listen to student testimonials here
+The international service learning course is offered in the pre-spring term - listen to student testimonials

 JSTD 466 Seminar in Justice Studies

 SOC 342 Women, Crime and Justice